Crime in New York (state): Crime in New York City

 Crime rates in New York City spiked over the post-war period as the city experienced white flight.
 The highest crime totals were recorded in the late 1980s and early 1990s as the crack epidemic surged, and then dropped through the 1990s and 2000s.

 During the 1990s, the New York City Police Department (NYPD) adopted CompStat, broken windows policing, and other strategies in a major effort to reduce crime.
 The city's dramatic drop in crime has been variously attributed to a number of factors, including the end of the crack epidemic, the increased incarceration rate, gentrification, an aging population, and the decline of lead poisoning in children.

 The boroughs of Queens and Staten Island have historically had lower crime rates compared to Brooklyn, The Bronx and Manhattan.
-Since 1985, Brooklyn has consistently had the highest murder and violent crime rate among the five boroughs.
+Since 1985, the Bronx has consistently had the highest murder and violent crime rate among the five boroughs.

 Since 2017, murders in the city have increased bucking the trend.
 Murders in New York City surged in 2020 by 47% to 468 from 319 the year prior, one of the most significant increases in the city's history, but still lower than any year between 1960 and 2011.
 There were 488 murders in 2021, the highest total since 2011.